 HUGE shout out to all the bloggers who shared their stories with me.
-Their stories are seriously crazy!
-Enjoy them so and hopefully you learn something from them too!
+Their stories are seriously intense!
+Enjoy them, and hopefully, you can learn something from them, too!

 Snowing in Boston